sagar0419/calico-network-policy/README.md

       ports:
       - 53
 ```
+` If you don't want to use this label approach, you can simply add the namespace name in the manifest file infront of namespaceSelector.
+Manifest file for this is also added in the repo with the name `networkpolicy-with-namespace.yaml`. `

 ## Testing Connectivity
 For testing you can deploy your own application or you can use the below-mentioned manifest and deploy it in different namespaces.